async-rs/async.rs/source/blog/2019-11-11-announcing-async-std-1-0.html.md

 [`yield_now`](https://docs.rs/async-std/latest/async_std/task/fn.yield_now.html) allows long running computations to actively interrupt themselves during execution, giving up time to other concurrent tasks cooperatively.

-## Outlook
+## Conclusion

+In this post, we have presented the ergonomics and performance characteristics of `async-std`, as well as its stability guarantees.
 We want to spend the next few weeks with the following tasks:

 - Holidays
 - Stabilizing unstable APIs at a regular cadence
 - Fill remaining API gaps
 - Extending the book, especially around general usage patterns
-- Starting to work on additional ecosystem libraries, for example `async-tls`.
+- Starting to work on additional ecosystem libraries, for example `async-tls`

-You can expect more down the road soon:

-- documentation on how to write *libraries* on top of *async-std* that are compatible with the wider ecosystem
-- documentation on how to write *applications* with *async-std*
-- a coming web development story
+`async-std` is funded by [Ferrous Systems](https://ferrous-systems.com) and [Yoshua Wuyts](https://blog.yoshuawuyts.com) personally.
+To allow for further growth and sustainability, we have an offer out on [OpenCollective](https://opencollective.com/async-rs/).

+We're incredibly happy to bring `async-std` to stability.
+We hope you enjoy building on top of it as much as we enjoyed building it! `async-std` is a step forward for `async/.await` ergonomics in Rust and enables you to build both fast and maintainable asynchronous Rust programs.